 Is Pakistan safe to travel to?

-Yes, Pakistan is safe to travel to, especially for adventure seekers.
+Yes, Pakistan is generally safe to travel to, especially for adventure seekers.
 While some areas require caution, popular rafting spots like Hunza, Skardu, and the Kaghan Valley are welcoming and safe for tourists.
 Always research your destination and follow local safety guidelines for a worry-free trip.